Updates in screening and treatment of leading gastrointestinal cancers

 In recent years, there has been a marked increase in gastroesophageal adenocarcinoma.
 Typically, esophageal cancer was thought of as a smoking- and drinking-related phenomenon, and was predominantly squamous cell carcinoma.
 The reason for the increase in gastroesophageal adenocarcinoma is not clear.

 “Some people think it’s related to increasing obesity.
-Reflux can certainly play a role, and perhaps other dietary factors that have not been identified,” Dr. Nelson said.
+Reflux can certainly play a role, along with perhaps other dietary factors that have not been identified,” Dr. Nelson said.

 Treatments traditionally have been the same for adenocarcinoma and squamous cell carcinoma — radiation and chemotherapy, though the combination tends to be more successful in squamous cell carcinomas.